 - We may feel we will spend our entire lives unstable.
 Yes, mental illness can be hard to treat, but we can all find a level of recovery.

 - We might feel like we are bad people and our mental illness is our fault and not a disease.

 Irrational thoughts usually abate as we begin to recover from mental illness, but when we are struggling, those fears can be scary–to say the least.

 How Do Irrational Fears Connected to Mental Illness Diminish?

 Rational fears are often connected to a state of recovery–or as we make progress and find stability.
 Unlike irrational fears, rational fears push us forward, they allow us to embrace our lives and work to accept mental illness–not an easy feat!

 Examples of rational fears when connected to mental illness:

->Once stable we may fear relapse.
-Unfortunately, this is a rational fear, but it pushes us to learn about and practice self-care.
+- Once stable, we may fear relapse.
+This is a rational fear, but it pushes us to learn about and practice self-care.

-Rational and irrational fears can be connected to mental illness in many different ways–I can only provide a few examples–but as we move toward recovery our thought process becomes more rational.
-Like most things in life, it just takes time, and patience.
+Rational and irrational fears are part of mental illness in many ways.
+But as we move forward in mental health recovery, our thought process becomes more rational.
+Like most things in life, it just takes time and patience.